 Streaming API

-support streaming and platform events, via the Streaming
+ts-force support streaming and platform events, via the Streaming class.

 Push Topics (Steaming API)